HNPHAM02/video-game-sales/README.md

 - Use Table Data Import Wizard to import data for ETL to run.
 If data import initially fails, run only the script afterwards again, starting from `INSERT INTO Platforms (name)`.

+If you are running om something like Railway.app, after running the ETL locally, export the DB: MySQL Workbench → Server → Data Export → SQL File and import it.

 ### 2. Deploy the backend.

 Start by installing Python, and running `Run the following in cmd: pip install flask flask-cors mysql-connector-python` in cmd.